bootstrap-vue-next/bootstrap-vue-next/apps/docs/src/docs/components/placeholder.md

 #### Advanced Tables

-`b-placeholder-table` comes with various props to adjust the number of rows, columns, header/footer, and their stylings.
+`BPlaceholderTable` comes with various props to adjust the number of rows, columns, header/footer, and their stylings.

 You can adjust the number of columns and rows using props `columns` and `rows` respectively.
 You can use `showFooter` to show the footer, or `hideHeader` to hide the header.
 Both the footer and header have cellWidth, size, animation, and variant adjustments by prepending the type with the styling, eg: `headerCellWidth`, `headerSize`, `footerAnimation`, `footerVariant`.